TouK/nussknacker-helm/src/README.md

 There are three major parts of Nussknacker configuration in ```values.yaml```

-- modelConfig - one can configure the model here (e.g. override Kafka address and so on).
+- `modelConfig` - one can configure the model here (e.g. override Kafka address and so on).
 Values from this part are included in ```modelConfig``` section of the configuration
-- uiConfig - one can override things like environment name, metrics and so on.
+- `uiConfig` - one can override things like environment name, metrics and so on.
 They are included on the root level of ```application.conf```
-- flinkConfig - here Flink cluster URL can be overridden.
+- `flinkConfig` - here Flink cluster URL can be overridden.
 These settings are included in ```engineConfig``` section of ```application.conf ```
-- k8sDeploymentConfig - here you can specify your own k8s runtime deployment yaml config in streaming-lite mode
+- `k8sDeploymentConfig` - here you can specify your own k8s runtime deployment yaml config in `streaming-lite` and `request-response` mode
+- `requestResponse` - here you can specify `servicePort` and `ingress` configuration for deployed scenarios on k8s when running in `request-response` mode

 #### Overriding via environment variables